 With flu season wrapping up, and the coronavirus a real threat to many businesses here in the SF Bay Area, remote work could quickly become the norm.
 Regardless of policy, this opens many businesses up for credential stealing hackers to strike.
 With many workers out this time of year, businesses find themselves wondering how they can prevent cyber attacks and infiltration as credential-stealing becomes more popular than ever before.

-Being a Small business used to be known, as a hacker deterrent; unfortunately that is no longer the case.
-Business owners have taken notice, and many have already began enhancing their security.
-For many SMBs, the dark web isn’t on their radar but it should be.
+Being a small business used to be known as a hacker deterrent; unfortunately, that is no longer the case.
+Business owners have taken notice, and many have already begun enhancing their security.
+For many SMBs, the dark web isn’t on their radar, but it should be.

 What’s the Dark Web?

 Built with the purpose of anonymity, the dark web is a powerful network of websites, forums, and communication tools.
-What differentiates the dark web from standard internet is that users are required to run a large amount of security tools to continue, to assist in the process to anonymize web traffic.
-Cyber criminals are able to hide behind faked identities and locations, while applying their trade to victims, making the dark web a hotbed of criminal activity.
+What differentiates the dark web from standard internet is that users are required to run a large number of security tools to continue to assist in the process to anonymize web traffic.
+Cyber criminals are able to hide behind faked identities and locations while applying their trade to victims, making the dark web a hotbed of criminal activity.

 What’s the Problem?

 Many business owners have no idea the dark web exists.
 Several industry reports have found that 26% of SMB employees don’t even know what the dark web is, let alone the role it plays in data breaches.
 Even worse, some businesses might not even be aware they’ve been compromised until after their data has been bought and used by hacking attempts.